 2.3 Q: What is the current bus volume at Holly Acres?
 Is the at-grade intersection expected to fail?
-A. The suisting has achure is 80 has soften and is supported to increase to 120 has soften as a soften A: The existing bus volume is 80 buses/hour and is expected to increase to 120 buses/hour at peak times.
+2.5 Q. what is the current bus volume at Hony Actes? is the al-grade intersection expected to ran?
+A: The existing bus volume is 80 buses/hour and is expected to increase to 120 buses/hour at peak times.
 The intersection has been found to operate well beyond 2031.
 2.4 Q: This project needs to be done right and built in its entirety all at once.
-2.5 A: Comment noted.
-Q: The eastbound fly-over appears to be the only way to achieve the required time savings for this 2.3 project.
-2.6 A: Comment noted.
+A: Comment noted.
+2.5 Q: The eastbound fly-over appears to be the only way to achieve the required time savings for this project.
+A: Comment noted.
 2.6 Q: How will this project be converted to light rail?
-A: This project is intended to implement a near-term, exclusive, grade separated, bus rapid transit (Transitway) facility that can be converted to light rail in the long-term (i.e. outside the planning horizon of 2031).
+A: This project is intended to implement a near-term, exclusive, grade separated, bus rapid transit (Transitway) facility that can be converted to light rail in the long-term (i.e. outside the planning beizen of 2021).
+The final grade separation at Mondia Drive does not need to be fully. horizon of 2031).
 The final grade separation at Moodie Drive does not need to be fully implemented until the Transitway is extended to Kanata.
 The extension of the Transitway to Kanata is anticipated to occur at the same time as the conversion of the Transitway to light rail.
 At that time, a new EA study will be undertaken for the conversion of the Transitway to light rail.
 2.7 Q: Why should the City build bus lanes if they will eventually be converted to light rail?
 The LRT project should be accelerated.
 In the meantime, could the City not focus on achieving greater efficiency out of the operation of buses on the highway?
 A: The problem with operating buses on the highway is the weave that buses are required to make in mixed traffic to avoid ramps at the Highway 416 interchange The implementation of the TMP network, including future conversion to rail, is being prioritized and implemented in phases as it would not be feasible to construct the entire network at once.
-Councillor Cullen further explained that the phasing priorities are to convert the downtown Transitway to light rail, build the West Transitway extension as an exclusive bus rapid transit 2.8 facility and then convert this facility to light rail at a later date.
+Councillor Cullen further explained that the phasing priorities are to convert the downtown Transitway to light rail, build the West Transitway extension as an exclusive bus rapid transit facility and then convert this facility to light rail at a later date.
 2.8 Q: This community does not want the Transitway built until it can be fully implemented with all required grade separations.
-200 A: Comment noted.
-3.0 R ecommended Plan Q: Why is the Transitway shown to be at a lower grade than the highway in the recommended 3.1 plan?
+A: Comment noted.
+3.0 R ecommended Plan 3.1 Q: Why is the Transitway shown to be at a lower grade than the highway in the recommended plan?
 A: The grade of the Transitway has been lowered through certain sections of the alignment in order accommodate a barrier which will without screening on top minimize headlight glare from oncoming traffic.
 3.2 Q: Could the Transitway be located in a trench similar to the section of Transitway that runs along Scott Street?
 A: Due to the elevation of watercourse crossings, the Transitway profile could not be lowered to a grade similar to the Scott Street section of the Transitway.
 3.3 Q: The community was previously told that locating the Transitway on the south side of the Queensway was not possible as it required a bridge across the highway.
-Why is building a bridge across Holly Acres acceptable, when a bridge across the highway was said to be too expensive? ,
+Why is building a bridge across Holly Acres acceptable, when a bridge across the highway was said to be too expensive?
+L across nony Acres acceptable, when a bruge across the highway was said to be too expensive?